PDS 110

 PDS 110 is a young 11th magnitude star located approximately 1130 ly away in the constellation Orion.
-In 2017, it was discovered that the star is orbited by an exoplanet or brown dwarf with a disk of dust around it.
+A series of eclipses was observed in 2008 and 2011, which may have been caused by dust from the star's circumstellar disk.

 Description

 PDS 110 is a young star still approaching the main sequence.
 It has been classified as a T Tauri star, or as a pre-main sequence star.
 The emission lines indicative of a T Tauri classification are somewhat weaker than a typical T Tauri star, interpreted as a post-T Tauri stage.

-Dust disk around secondary object
+PDS 110 hosts a circumstellar disk.

+2008-2011 eclipses

 Brightness measurements from SuperWASP and KELT showed two similar reductions in brightness in November 2008 and January 2011, both with a maximal luminosity reduction of 30% and a duration of 25 days.
 These events were interpreted as transits of a structure with a period of 808 ± 2 days, corresponding to an orbital distance of about 2 AU.
 The large reduction in brightness could have happened due to a planet or brown dwarf with a circum-secondary disk of dust with a radius of 0.3 AU around a central object with a mass between 1.8 and 70 times the mass of Jupiter.

 Another transit was predicted for September 2017, but nothing similar to the previous events was seen, ruling out a periodic event.
+A search of 50 years of archival data also did not find any similar eclipses.
+The eclipses may have been caused by dust around PDS 110 itself.
+Larger-scale aperiodic dimmings have been observed as UX Orionis variables, and PDS 110 may be similar.